sailfish009/mydl_C/docs/tutorials/extend.md

    Each of these is a small building block of the entire system.
    They require users' effort to stitch together, but can be stitched together in more flexible ways.
-   When you need to implement something different from the "standard defaults" included in detectron2, these well-defined components can be reused.
+   When you need to implement something different from the "standard defaults" included in mydl, these well-defined components can be reused.

 If you only need the standard behavior, the [Beginner's Tutorial](getting_started.html) should suffice.
-If you need to extend detectron2 to your own needs, see the following tutorials for more details:
+If you need to extend mydl to your own needs, see the following tutorials for more details:

 * Detectron2 includes a few standard datasets, but you can use custom ones.
 See